wbt/BezirkSec/README.md

  1. The smartphone software and installation instructions can be found [here](https://github.com/boyP/EstimoteAdapterBezirk); follow those.
  2. Install the Bluetooth beacon on or near the "inside" of the door.
 You may want to use a temporary mounting at first to experiment with the exact placement later.

+### Controller:
+ Detailed instructions coming soon.

+### Cameras:
+ 1. First, install [iSpy for Windows](http://www.ispyconnect.com/) on a Windows machine that will remain running while you wish the system to be active.
+ 2. In the iSpy interface, “Add” devices.
+You can add webcams that are plugged in locally, or IP cams and other video or microphone sources.
+After you add a device, in the Edit Camera or Edit Microphone dialog, take note of the number following “ID” in the title bar.
+In this dialogue, you can control advanced properties like adjusting camera color balance, exposure, rotation/mirroring, data directory, microphone association, etc.
+ 3. In the iSpy Edit box, especially if you are a paying subscriber, the Alerts tab allows you to optionally add actions like SMS or e-mail notification through iSpyConnect (instead of this system's controller) when e.g. recording starts or stops.
+ 4. In the iSpy Edit box, the Recording option should be set to No Recording; this system uses external triggers.
+ 5. In iSpy, Options->Settings->Storage, optionally change the media directory to one that you have automatically synced to a cloud storage service.
+ 6. In iSpy, Options->Settings->IP Access->IP addresses allowed, add the local IP address of the machine running the camera event listener launched below.
+If you’re running the camera event listener on the same machine (recommended), put in “127.0.0.1.”
+ 7. In iSpy, Options->Settings->Options, optionally check out other settings like “Restart If Crashed,” “Run on startup,” “Password Protect,” or Options->Settings->Connection Alerts, if you want those features.
+ 8. Download and import (into Android Studio) the same project folder you did for the controller, if you’re running this camera listener on a different machine from the controller.
+ 9. If you’re not running this camera listener on the same machine as iSpy (note you should still be at least on the same local network), change the IP address stored in `String serverAddress` early in CameraControllerZirk.java.
+ 10. In the function `callActionOnEachCameraInArea`, you may need to change the value of `oid` to match the iSpy object id you noted earlier.
+See comments there about how to adjust for having standalone microphones or control multiple iSpy cameras, if applicable.
+ 11. Run CameraControllerZirk.main() (in the “listeners” subpackage).
+This will create a thread listening for recording instructions and adapting them for iSpy instructions.
+Note: This prototype adapter is less robust than more fully developed Bezirk adapters typically are, but in at least some common cases works a lot better than having no camera adapter.